hs-duesseldorf/se2rest/README.md

     <version>20190722</version>
 </dependency>
 ```
-**ATTENTION**: we use the apache HttpClient, because it allows us to create a CloseableHttpClient, which is closed automatically in a try-with-resource statement.
-This is currently not possible with the HttpClient in the JDK, so we would need to close the HttpClient ourselves.
-So make sure you import the correct (apache) HttpClient!
+**Information**: we use the apache HttpClient, because it allows us to create a CloseableHttpClient, which is closed automatically in a try-with-resource statement.
+This is currently not possible with the HttpClient in the JDK, so we would need to close the HttpClient ourselves!

 ## 4.2 Implementation